Skip to main content

 Chapter 1 - Blockchain Theory

-• the fundamental basics of blockchain technology
+• Understand the fundamental basics of blockchain technology

-• SHA-256 hashing technique
+• Learn about the SHA-256 hashing technique

-• centralized and decentralized ledgers
+• Centralized vs decentralized ledgers

-• the concept of mining (and miners)
+• Explore the concept of mining and the role of miners

-• consensus algorithms
+• Dive into consensus algorithms

 Chapter 2 - Blockchain Implementation